The basics of physical therapy evaluation of patients and the physical therapy equipment we use in treatment plans

 - Treatment tables, step stools, wedges and supports to keep you comfortable while you are in the clinic.

 - Fitness and exercise equipment such as free weights, resistance bands, cable columns, treadmills, balance boards and sports performance equipment.

 - Modalities are utilized to create a physiological response that can improve pain and mobility.
 These include electrical stimulation, traction, cold/heat, and vasopneumatic compression.

 More advanced physical therapy equipment follows.

 This machine isolates back extensor musculature and precisely strengthens the back extensors.
-The BackStrong is a Roman chair with six adjustable angles and varied positions for user height, making it adaptable to different levels of fitness.
+The BackStrong is a Roman chair with six adjustable angles and varied positions for user height.
 BackStrong’s design was inspired by research conducted by Spine & Sports founder Dr. Vert Mooney.

 What conditions & injuries does BackStrong address?